softedco/GameJolt-API-Scratch-extension/DOCUMENTATION.md

 #### 2.6.5 Fetch keys reporter block
 ![image](https://user-images.githubusercontent.com/100989385/205447058-830e0c6a-6a60-40fd-97e7-14a4e4c614bc.png)

-This block is needed to access fetched keys that are following the passed pattern value by index (the placeholder character for patterns is `*`)
+This block is needed to access fetched keys that are following the passed pattern value by index, the placeholder character for patterns is \*
 ### 2.7 Return server time command block
 The following block will not work unless you set the game ID and the private game key. [see 2.2.1](#221-set-game-id-and-key-command-block)

 ![image](https://user-images.githubusercontent.com/100989385/205447230-7d3ccaf7-4e34-49c5-ab24-b2aff7719860.png)

 This block is needed to access server's current time
+## 3. Error descriptions
+Work in progress
-## 3. Examples
+## 4. Examples
 Work in progress